4 min read

 While Theravada and Mahayana Buddhism take different approaches to Buddhism, both follow the Four Noble Truths and the Noble Eightfold Path.
 After all, these were the core teachings of the Buddha when he was alive.
 And they remain at the center of both branches of Buddhism today.

 Theravada and Mahayana Buddhism are unique in their approaches to the teachings.
 So, is one better than the other?
 No, they’re simply different.
-In fact, in many instances, the two branches coexist quite harmoniously.
+In many instances, the two branches coexist quite harmoniously.

 We are all unique, and so are our paths to enlightenment, which is a lifelong journey rather than a destination point.